nus-cs2103/website-base/admin/tools.md

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>

-**Install Git and a Git GUI client** on your computer.<br>
+**1. Install Git and a Git GUI client** on your computer.

-  **Sourcetree (our recommended Git GUI client)** comes bundled with Git i.e., if you install Sourcetree, you get both Git and a GUI client in one shot ([installation instructions](https://se-education.org/guides/tutorials/sourcetree.html)).<br>
+* **Option A [recommended]: install Sourcetree (our recommended Git GUI client)** which comes bundled with Git i.e., if you install Sourcetree, you get both Git and a GUI client in one shot ([installation instructions](https://se-education.org/guides/tutorials/sourcetree.html)).<br>
-  If you are already familiar with Git and you prefer to use Git via the command line (i.e., without a GUI), you can [install standalone Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instead.
+* **Option B: Install stand-alone Git**: If you are already familiar with Git and you prefer to use Git via the command line (i.e., without a GUI), you can [install standalone Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instead.

 <div id="git-username">

-**Set Git `user.name`**: We use various tools to analyze your code.
+**2. Set Git `user.name`**: We use various tools to analyze your code.
 For us to be able to identify your commits, we encourage you to ==set your Git `user.name` in all computers you use== to a sensible string that uniquely identifies you.
 For example, ==you can set it to your GitHub username or your full name==.
-If this user name is not set properly or if you use multiple usernames for Git, our grading scripts might miss some of your work.
+If this username is not set properly or if you use multiple usernames for Git, our grading scripts might miss some of your work.

 After installing Git in a computer, you can set the Git username as follows:
 1. Open a terminal that can run Git commands (e.g., a [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) window, which comes with Sourcetree)